Home / Retiree / Age Pension and seniors concessions / What government services are available for older Australians?

 South Australian Elder Abuse Prevention Phone Line

-This confidential state-wide service accepts anonymous calls related to potential cases of elder abuse.
+This confidential state-wide service accepts anonymous calls related to potential cases of elder abuse, with information, advice and support.

 Tasmania (TAS) services

-The Tasmanian Government provides a range of services and information for older Tasmanians, including access to local benefits and concessions via their Seniors Card.
+The Tasmanian Government provides a range of services and information for older Tasmanians, including access to local benefits and concessions via its Seniors Card.

 Tasmanian Elder Abuse Helpline

-This helpline provides referrals, information, and support in relation to potential cases of elder abuse in Tasmania.
+The Tasmanian Elder Abuse Service and Helpline provides referrals, information and support in relation to potential cases of elder abuse in Tasmania.

 Australian Capital Territory (ACT) services

-The ACT Government provides a range of services for older Australians in the ACT, including:
+The ACT Government provides a range of services for older Canberran Australians in the ACT, including:

 • Transport and mobility